EC530-2025/work-with-actions-A-nemon-e/README.md

 The storage part is not yet implemented.
 Only error messages, input validation and endpoints are defined.

 This documendation took this [repo](https://github.com/lgc-NB2Dev/YetAnotherPicSearch) as reference.
+ChatGPT o1 model is used for generating code.
+(AI not invloved in designing)

 Github aciton included for automatically running `test_app.py`.
 ### **Features:**